-SUBJECT: Centralized Services for Planned Improvements in Student Performance in all subjects for all sub groups.
 SCHOOL GOAL #1: State and federal regulations allow the central office to administer activities funded by a school allocation when it is better equipped to perform the project services.

-Actions to be Taken to Reach This Goal Person(s) Proposed Expenditure(s) Timeline Responsible Description Туре Funding Source Amount Centralized Services Provided: Bilingual Assessment Position 256TESTS04 - 38.224% of 90% of salary 2000-2999: Classified Personnel Salaries Economic Impact Aid/Limited English Proficient (EIA-LEP) 15507.00 Position 256SUPEL01 - 9.766% of 39% of salary 2000-2999: Classified Personnel Salaries Economic Impact Aid/Limited English Proficient (EIA-LEP) 2663.00 The percentage is based on the number of English learner students at the site.
+Actions to be Taken Person(s) Proposed Expe enditure(s) to Reach This Goal Timeline Responsible Description Түре Funding Source Amount Centralized Services Provided: Bilingual Assessment Position 256TESTS04 - 38.224% of 90% of salary 2000-2999: Classified Personnel Salaries Economic Impact Aid/Limited English Proficient (EIA-LEP) 15507.00 Position 256SUPEL01 - 9.766% of 39% of salary 2000-2999: Classified Personnel Salaries Economic Impact Aid/Limited English Proficient (EIA-LEP) 2663.00 The percentage is based on the number of English learner students at the site.